 We introduce the T-kernel SGD algorithm in Algorithm \ref{alg:T-kernel SGD}.
 The parameter $L_n$ is chosen to satisfy

 where $0 < \theta < 1$ is the truncation level parameter.
 The step size is selected as $\gamma_n = \gamma_0 n^{-t}$.

-The T-kernel SGD algorithm is constructed by considering a family of increasingly large finite-dimensional hypothesis spaces, $\{\mathcal{H}_{L_n}\}_{n \geq 0}$.
+The T-kernel SGD algorithm is built by considering a sequence of increasingly large finite-dimensional hypothesis spaces, $\{\mathcal{H}_{L_n}\}_{n \geq 0}$.
 At the $n$-th iteration, the algorithm updates by moving in the negative direction of the unbiased estimate of the Fréchet derivative of the population risk within the hypothesis space $\mathcal{H}_{L_n}$.
-Notably, we observed that the RKHS framework is not essential for this process, allowing us to generalize T-kernel SGD to broader optimization problems without needing a kernel.
+Notably, we observe that the RKHS framework is not essential for this process, enabling us to generalize T-kernel SGD to a broader range of optimization problems without requiring a kernel.

 Let $\mathcal{H}$ be a separable Hilbert space equipped with an inner product $\langle \cdot, \cdot \rangle$ and norm $\|\cdot\|$.
 The family $\{\mathcal{H}_{L_n}\}_{n \geq 0}$ represents a sequence of increasing hypothesis spaces, with the closure of $\bigcup_{n=0}^{\infty} \mathcal{H}_{L_n}$ equal to $\mathcal{H}$.
 Consider a convex loss function \( F: \mathcal{H} \to \mathbb{R} \).
 Our objective is to minimize this convex loss: